 - Students will be expected to listen to one genre of music and watch one movie each week and report weekly on its nature as it relates to the particular regional culture from which it is drawn.

-Almost every week (Some regions span two weeks but we only need one quiz) I post a mini quiz – 10 multiple choice questions and five minutes to answer them, on the region you have just studied.
+Almost every week.
+A mini quiz – 10 multiple choice questions and five minutes to answer them, on the region you have just studied.
 They are only open for a couple of days so be on the lookout for them.

 What is a reflection paper?